adam-hughes-devinit/adt/README.md

     [{"usd_2009":2368182328.74,"recipient_iso2":"KE"}]

-#### Looking forward
-If the aggregate feed becomes a priority, it could be expanded to aggregate on more fields or filter on more fields.
-This document may become out of date if the implementation changes.

 ### Conduit
 Conduit is a flexible, schema-less web service which was created to hold supporting (non-Chinese Development Finance) data for the map visualization.
 For more information about this service, visit its current homepage: aiddataconduit.herokuapp.com